-Finally, suppose $d>m$ and let $R_6$ be the rectangle starting in column $n$ and row $m$ with width $l$ and height $l-d$.
+Suppose $d>m$ and let $R_6$ be the rectangle starting in column $n$ and row $m$ with width $l$ and height $l-d$.
 This implies that the $d-m$ rows underneath $R_6$ are also zero.
 This is illustrated below: The Square Window Theorem (Theorem \ref{window}) implies the rectangular portion $R_6$ must be fully contained in a single square window.
 Furthermore, the window must have side lengths greater than or equal to $l$.
-As a window cannot start higher than row zero, there are no windows that contain $R_6$ that do not also contain the rectangular portion $R_7$; namely, the additional $m-d$ rows underneath $R_6$.
+As a window cannot start higher than row zero, there is no window that contains $R_6$ that does not also contain the rectangular portion $R_7$; namely, the additional $m-d$ rows underneath $R_6$.
 The difference between the width and height of $R_7$ is $m$, reducing the question to the previous case.
 This concludes the proof. \end{proof}

-Corollary \ref{contain full} and Lemma \ref{Rect} provide a complete picture for counting how many finite sequences have a window containing any connected portion of zeros in their number wall.
-Even if the portion of zeros is not in a rectangular shape, a minimally sized rectangle can be drawn around it and the Square Window Theorem (Theorem \ref{window}) shows that this rectangle is also fully zero.
-The next subsection extends the results of this one to count the number of sequences that have windows containing \textit{two} given windows in their number wall.
-This is much more challenging and in some cases only an upper bound will be found.
-To this end, the following immediate corollary to Lemma \ref{Rect} is stated for future reference: \begin{cor} Let $l\in\N$ and $d\in\Z$.
-Then \end{cor}